 Fantasy vs Reality

-Just as thinking about eating chocolate isn’t the same as actually eating chocolate (mmm chocolate), having a fantasy isn’t the same as reality.
+Thinking about eating chocolate isn’t the same as actually eating chocolate (mmm chocolate).
+Having a fantasy isn’t the same as reality.
 Just because you have a fantasy doesn’t mean that you will want to act on it.
 It doesn’t mean that this fantasy isn’t the only thing you might find exciting.
 It doesn’t have to affect how you want to identify yourself.

 Trying Not To Fantasise